wmbusmeters/wmbusmeters/README.md

 rtlwmbus(ppm=17), to tune your rtlsdr dongle accordingly.
 Use this to tune your dongle and at the same time listen to S1,T1 and C1.

-rtlwmbus:868.9M, to tune to this fq instead.
-This will listen to exactly to what is on this frequency, ie no more S1,T1 and C1 at the same time since they are on different frequencies.
+rtlwmbus:433M, to tune to this fq instead.
+This will listen to exactly to what is on this frequency.

 rtl433, to spawn the background process: "rtl_433 -F csv -f 868.95M"

 rtl433(ppm=17), to tune your rtlsdr dongle accordingly.

-rtl433:868.9M, to tune to this fq instead.
+rtl433:433M, to tune to this fq instead.

 rtlwmbus:CMD(<commandline>), to specify the entire background process command line that is expected to produce rtlwbus compatible output.
 Likewise for rtl433.